 Toukasan Yukata Festival

-Tōkasan Yukata Festival (とうかさん大祭) is Hiroshima’s most vibrant summer celebration, held over three days starting on the first Friday of June.
-With a history spanning 400 years, it marks the beginning of summer as locals wear their colorful yukata for the first time.
-The city center comes alive with energy—from lively festival games and delicious street food to a grand procession to Enryu-ji Temple, where visitors pray for good fortune under the glow of countless red lanterns.
+Tokasan Yukata Festival (とうかさん大祭) is Hiroshima’s most iconic summer event, held annually over three vibrant days starting on the first Friday of June.
+Celebrated for over 400 years, it marks the unofficial start of summer as thousands of locals and visitors don colorful yukata for the first time each year.
+The downtown streets around Chuo-dori transform into a festive hub filled with glowing red lanterns, lively game stalls, and the enticing aromas of street food.
+One of the highlights is the atmospheric evening procession to Enryu-ji Temple, where worshippers offer prayers for prosperity and protection beneath a sea of lanterns.

 When